 - The two simple formulas that can save you from the most expensive mistakes.

 It seemed like a smart idea at the time…

-After all, it bought me the freedom to embark on a 6 month trip and live the dream I had put off since college – long-term travel through the Middle East and Europe with nothing more than a backpack, credit card, and no worries in the world.
+After all, it bought me the freedom to embark on a 6 month trip and live the dream I had put off since college – long-term travel through the Middle East and Europe, with nothing more than a backpack, credit card, and no worries in the world.
 My whole life lay before me as one grand adventure.

-Seriously, I have no right to complain.
+Seriously, I had no right to complain.

 Yet, it was one of the worst financial mistakes of my life.
 It cost me millions – many millions of dollars.
 I was so caught up in living my dream that I lost all financial perspective.

 I had no idea at the time that I had just followed the classic recipe for a foolish expensive financial mistake.

 What Causes Financial Mistakes